microsoft/dev-proxy/README.md

 ### Install Graph Chaos Proxy

+To install the proxy is easy

+- Download the latest version of the ZIP file for your operating system from the [Releases](https://github.com/microsoftgraph/msgraph-chaos-proxy/releases) page
-Extract the archive.
+- Extract the archive to a folder of your choice

 Graph Chaos Proxy doesn't need an installation and you can run it from any location on your machine.

 > **Tip**
 >